The Heart of a Home: Creating a Warm Kitchen

 This kitchen’s exposed brick that serves as a backsplash brings out a rustic, authentic feel.
 Even the range hood is covered in something akin to stucco or adobe.
 The entire kitchen is neutral tones of warm brown – earthy and textural – and it draws you in, almost like you’re sitting by a fire in days gone by.

-As the heart of the home, and an open concept heart at that, this kitchen is deliciously part of the rest of the happenings.
 An island serves as a perfect transition here, with its comfortably upholstered stools and place settings.
 One imagines family and friends gathering here to help the cook or simply keep him company during meal prep.
 The beautiful marble topped island adds elegance and light to the warm tones everywhere else.

 Even with its standard white appliances, this kitchen has a pronounced casual, come-as-you-are vibe…and I think this is due in large part to the draped burlap/linen window treatments.
 (As well as the butcher block countertops.)
 Hung with ease and held up by ribbon, the informal curtain helps the kitchen to be inviting and almost laissez faire…a true getaway from the cares of the world, and I imagine it’s seen its share of freshly baked sweet rolls.